 The top issue of Hello cruel world (that top record from 2012) is consistent with the notion that people are almost always the ‘victim’ of the circumstances.

 It is a special evening.
 That day JFK was murdered and on the radio it is about that.
 November 1963.
 Gretchen is from November 1957.
 Later in the song it is about big ‘things’.
 The insight that ‘man’ is not at the helm of himself.
-And to the question Who’s in control? must inexorably come to an answer that we are not ourselves.
+And to the question Who’s in control? we must inexorably come to answer that we are not.
 Emotions are active in us that prevent us from making (mostly) rational decisions.
 Doing what is ‘the best’ for ourselves and the environment.
 In the last verse she passes this insight to ‘the world’.
 We humans often make a mess with all our minds and cleverness.
-Idlewild is called the number and that is a place near New York.
+Idlewild is a place near New York.
 A place where the airfield of the same name used to be situated; now it is called John F. Kennedy airport.
-(Artikel: But I know we’re drifting – februari 2012)
+(Artikel: But I know we’re drifting – februari 2012) The crucial lines are, in my opinion:

 They think we’re driving,